Posts by Austen Shipley — Page 61

 CROUX, VivoSphere win Alabama Launchpad cycle

 The University of West Alabama is aiming to provide better primary health care and employment health services for its students, university faculty, staff and their families.
-As part of this effort, UWA is moving its health care operations to the University Medical Center in Livingston.
-The two signed a partnership Aug.
-1. “Being a small, […]
+As part of this effort, UWA is moving all of its health care operations to the University Medical Center in Livingston after an agreement was signed between the two on August 1.

-In good news for Alabama’s economy, the state’s labor force participation rate of 57% for July matches the rate of this time last year, the Alabama Department of Labor reported today.
-Also, the July unemployment rate dropped to a record low of 2.1%.
-“Alabama continues to set economic records,” said Labor Secretary Fitzgerald Washington.
-“Not […]
+In more good news for Alabama's economy, the state's labor force participation rate (LFPR) of 57% for this July matches the rate of this time last year.
+Also, the July unemployment rate reportedly dropped to a new record low of 2.1%.